Phoenix Shot Tower: Design

 The tower was built by Jacob Wolfe using bricks manufactured by the Burns and Russell Company of Baltimore.
 Charles Carroll of Carrollton, a Roman Catholic lay leader, wealthiest man in America at that time and the only surviving signer of the Declaration of Independence, laid its cornerstone on July 4, 1828.
 Charles Carroll's winter house was a block south of the tower.
 The tower was completed the same year.

-The circular brick structure's walls are 4.5 ft thick from the bottom to about 50 ft up; then they narrow in stages of 4 in each, until reaching a thickness of 21 in at the top.The tower was constructed from roughly 1.1 million bricks.
+The circular brick structure's walls are 4.5 ft thick from the bottom to about 50 ft up; then they narrow in stages of 4 in each, until reaching a thickness of 21 in at the top.
+The tower was constructed from roughly 1.1 million bricks.
 The tower was constructed without scaffolding because the masons who worked on the tower worked from the interior instead of the exterior.

-The tower had two furnaces on the 13th floor and the other on the 14^{th} floor.
+The tower had two furnaces on the 13th floor and the other on the 14th floor.
 The top of the tower is crenellated while the bottom of the tower has heavy metal doors.
-Additionally the tower has windows randomly placed along its side to help light the stair case.
+Additionally the tower has windows randomly placed along its side to help light the staircase.

 Production

 The method of making lead shot was created by William Watts and is named as the Watts Method.
 This process was deemed more efficient than pouring lead into molds.
 Molten lead was dropped from a platform at the top of the tower, through a sieve-like device, into a vat of cold water at the bottom of the tower to produce "drop shot" for muskets.
 When hardened, dried, and polished, the shot was sorted into 25-pound bags.
 The tower could produce 1,000,000 of these 25-pound bags per year but could double this if necessary, making it one of the largest shot producers in the country.
-Shot produced was typically used for activities such as small game hunting.The size of mold shot the tower made were:
+Shot produced was typically used for activities such as small game hunting.
+The size of mold shot the tower made were: